Are you thinking of heading to one of Latvia’s beautiful coastal cities and are looking for the best things to do in Liepaja?

 Liepaja, Latvia’s third-largest city, doesn’t see nearly the amount of foreign tourism that it deserves.
 Situated along the Baltic coast about 60 kilometres north of the Lithuanian border, Liepaja is a charming city boasting an interesting history, numerous lush parks and open-air markets, and one of the best beaches the Baltic States have to offer.

-If you are interested in visiting Liepaja as an off-beat city break destination, there is a possibility to fly into Liepaja International Airport as well.
-This small airport serves a number of European cities along with the Latvian capital of Riga.
-Palanga airport in Lithuania, which is close to Klaipeda is also an option to fly into.
+If you are interested in visiting Liepaja as an off-beat city break destination, there is a possibility to fly into Palanga airport in Lithuania, which is close to Klaipeda.
 From there you can take a bus to Liepaja.
-The airport serves a handful of European capitals, including London, Copenhagen, Oslo, and Warsaw.
+The airport serves a handful of European capitals, including London, Copenhagen and Oslo.

 It is also possible to arrive in Liepaja via ferry from Lübeck, Germany.